 Councilor in Systematics/Evolution Nominee

-Alija Mujic is in his fourth year as a tenure-track assistant professor in the Department of Biology at California State University, Fresno.
-Alija is excited and well qualified to contribute to the MSA as a councilor of systematics/evolution.
-He is broadly trained in many aspects of mycology and his particular areas of research interest are in fungal systematics, ecology, and genomics/transcriptomics.
-Alija has worked with several lineages of fungi, but his area of particular interest is the evolutionary biology of ectomycorrhizal symbioses with the genus Rhizopogon being my particular taxon of focus.
-He utilizes molecular genetic techniques in his research to characterize the systematics, biochemistry, and ecological interactions of fungi in both in-vitro culture and the natural environment.
-Alija earned an undergraduate degree in computer science with the expressed intention of using this knowledge through his graduate education and research career.
-Today, Alija’s research and teaching programs at Fresno State are intrinsically linked to computational biology and he routinely works with both Sanger sequence data as well as large next-generation sequence datasets in his research and teaching.
+Alija Mujic is in his fifth year as a tenure-track assistant professor in the Department of Biology at California State University, Fresno.
+He is broadly trained in many aspects of mycology and my particular areas of research interest are in fungal systematics, ecology, and genomics/transcriptomics.
+He has worked with several lineages of fungi, but his area of particular interest is the evolutionary biology of ectomycorrhizal symbioses, with the genus Rhizopogon being his particular taxon of focus.
+Alija utilizes molecular genetic techniques in his research to characterize the systematics, biochemistry, and ecological interactions of fungi in both in-vitro culture and the natural environment.
+He earned an undergraduate degree in computer science with the expressed intention of using this knowledge through his graduate education and research career.
+Today, his research and teaching programs at Fresno State are intrinsically linked to computational biology, and he routinely works with both Sanger sequence data as well as large next-generation sequence datasets in his research and teaching.